sinch/sinch-sdk-node/packages/verification/README.md

 ### Standalone

 The SDK can be used standalone if you need to use only the Verification APIs.
-You will need to import the `XTimestampRequest` and `SigningRequest` plugins from the `@sinch/sdk-client` package to manage the authentication.

 ```typescript
 import {